2014 Jewels of Ireland 14 Days/13 Nights

 Tour Belfast to see Victorian buildings and the shipyards where RMS Titanic was built in 1912.
 Visit Titanic Belfast to learn about this famous liner through state-of-the-art displays.
 Learn about Ireland’s patron saint in the St. Patrick Centre before driving to Kingscourt to your lovely castle hotel, built in 1760.
 After dinner, watch a step-dancing display.

 Visit the Battle of the Boyne Centre to learn about the 1690 conflict between King William III and King James II.
 Then travel into Drogheda for a walking tour around the historic town.
-Check in to your hotel and enjoy dinner in the Wm Cairnes Gastropub with live musical entertainment.
+Check in to your centrally-located hotel and in the evening enjoy dinner in the Wm Cairnes Gastropub with live musical entertainment.

 Group transfers are provided to Dublin Airport to arrive at 6:00 am, 9:00 am or 12:00 noon.